The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Double-copy consistency of

-Indeed, this is precisely what we find, by explicit calculation, through $\mathcal{O}(\alpha'^{\,4})$.
-To tease out this inductive ladder, we start with four-points where adjoint color-dual amplitudes can always be written in terms of cubic, or trivalent, graphs:
+We will now demonstrate the inevitability of this ladder through $\mathcal{O}(\alpha'^{\,4})$ -- a nontrivial task given the formidable size of the necessary five-vector ansatze.
+To tease out this structure, we start by identifying the color-dual four-point kinematics that are consistent three-points, and then we calcualte the constraints of five-point factorization.

-We label the graphs by their propagators, using $s$, $t$ and $u$ to refer to the following Mandelstam invariants:
+At four-points adjoint color-dual amplitudes can always be written in terms of cubic, or trivalent, graphs:

+We label the graphs by their propagators, using $s$, $t$ and $u$ to refer to the standard Mandelstam invariants, using an all outgoing convention, $s=(k_1+k_2)^2$, $t=(k_2+k_3)^2$, and $u=(k_1+k_3)^2$.
 Each graph has a color weight arising from dressing every vertex with a color-structure constant, e.g. $c_s=c(1,2,3,4)=f^{a_1a_2b}f^{ba_3a_4}$.
-Similarly, keeping polarization vectors formal, we require a functional map from the labeled graph to kinematic weight such that, e.g.,
+Similarly, keeping polarization vectors formal, we require a functional map from the labeled graph to kinematic weight such that, e.g., $n_s=n(1,2,3,4)$, $n_t=n(1,4,3,2)$, and $n_u=n(1,3,2,4)$.
+The dressing is color-dual if the kinematics satisfy a Jacobi-like relation $n_s=n_t+n_u$ and are antisymmetric about vertex flips in concordance with the adjoint color-factors, e.g.~$n(1,2,3,4)=-n(2,1,3,4)$.
+Only if such a representation exists can the theory participate in double-copy construction.

-We can give this color-dual numerator a generic ansatz through some mass-dimension.
-We impose the requisite antisymmetry and Jacobi-type relation, $n_s=n_t+n_u$, and finally impose factorization to three-point vertices of the form $A^{\text{YM}}_3 + \alpha' A^{F^3}_3$.
-Because there is a maximum mass-dimension associated with the kinematics of a three-point contribution in our theory, every contribution to $\mathcal{A}_4$ above $\mathcal{O}(\alpha'^{\,2})$ must be purely local.
-Any purely local color-dual terms will be entirely unconstrained, but any terms that require factorization channels so as to satisfy color-kinematics duality are fixed to be related to coupling constants appearing in the three-point amplitude.
+We can bootstrap to arbitrary orders in $\alpha'$ by giving our color-dual numerator a generic ansatz in terms of $D$-dimensional formal polarization vectors at the particular mass-dimension of interest, and then constraining on any factorization channels.
+Here we have complete control over color-dual structure in terms of only eight vector building blocks that span all higher-derivative corrections under composition with scalar permutation invariants~\cite{Carrasco:2019yyn,Carrasco:2021ptp}.
+We simply impose factorization to three-point vertices of the form $A^{\text{YM}}_3 + \alpha' A^{F^3}_3$.
+As such, every contribution to $\mathcal{A}_4$ above $\mathcal{O}(\alpha'^{\,2})$ must be purely local.
+All lower-order terms are fixed to be related to coupling constants appearing in the three-point amplitude.